erroronline1/caro/readme.md

 ![sample communication menu](http://toh.erroronline.one/caro/communication%20menu%20en.png)

 ### Conversations
 This is for internal communication and system alerts only and has no record aspect.
 Messages are grouped by conversation with the respective counterpart.
 You can message any registered user but the system user or yourself and delete any conversation at any time.
 Multiple recipients can be separated by comma or semicolon.
 Tapping on the profile picture of any message enables forwarding.
 New messages will trigger a system alert.
 The application can send messages to user groups if reasonable.
+[Markdown](#markdown) is available, anchors and direct html is displayed in messages from administrative users only though.

 ![conversation screenshot](http://toh.erroronline.one/caro/conversation%20en.png)